Buck Martinez: Broadcasting

 After retiring as an active player following the 1986 season, Martinez began his broadcasting career as a color analyst for Toronto Blue Jays games in 1987.
 Eventually, this led to a job with TSN in which he was first paired with Fergie Olver.
 When Olver was replaced by Jim Hughson in 1990, Martinez remained the color analyst.
 The pair of Hughson and Martinez also worked together on a number of ESPN telecasts, as well as on EA Sports Triple Play Baseball video game series.
 Hughson left TSN in 1994, and was replaced by Dan Shulman.
 Like Hughson, Shulman also frequently moonlighted on ESPN and eventually joined ESPN full-time, whereas Martinez became manager of the Blue Jays from 2001 to 2002.
-During his stint on ESPN, Shulman won a Sports Emmy Award for his work as part of the crew for the broadcast of Cal Ripken’s 2,131 game.
+During his stint on ESPN, Martinez won a Sports Emmy Award for his work as part of the crew for the broadcast of Cal Ripken's 2,131st consecutive game.

 For the 2003 to 2009 seasons, he was the color commentator for Baltimore Orioles television broadcasts, alongside play-by-play announcers Jim Hunter and Gary Thorne on the Mid-Atlantic Sports Network.
 From 2005 to 2009, Martinez was a co-host of XM Radio's Baseball This Morning show on the MLB Home Plate channel and contributed color commentary for Sunday afternoon games and on TBS, as well as for the network's postseason coverage.
 In late April 2009, Buck substituted for the ill Jerry Remy as commentator for the three game Red Sox–Rays series for NESN.

 Martinez returned to the Blue Jays' broadcast booth in 2010, this time as a play-by-play announcer for their sister company and exclusive broadcaster, Sportsnet, replacing Jamie Campbell, who now hosts the pre-game telecast.
 His main broadcast partner on Sportsnet was former Blue Jay Pat Tabler.
 With Shulman's part-time return to the Blue Jays broadcast team in 2016, Martinez now splits duties between play-by-play and color analyst.
 On September 25, 2014, Rogers announced Martinez had signed a five-year extension to remain the play-by-play announcer for Toronto.

 From 2016 to 2020, Martinez participated in the MLB International broadcast of the World Series as the color analyst.

 On April 17, 2022, Martinez announced he would take a leave of absence while undergoing treatment for cancer.
 On July 26, Martinez returned to Sportsnet after the completion of his treatment.